Electrical Engineering (EE)

 4550.
 Electrodynamics.
 4. Solid state control of AC and DC machines; DC machine dynamics; three-phase AC machine transients and dynamics; single phase motors; two-phase control motors; stepper motors; and synchros and control transformers.
 Prerequisite: EE 3510.
 (Normally offered once a year)

 4560.
 Power Electronics.
 3. Thyristors and other semiconductor devices; rectifiers; dual converters and cycloconverters; AC and DC switches and regulators; inverters and frequency changers; protection, control and application of static power converters.
-Prerequisites: EE 3330 and 3510.
+Prerequisite: EE 3330 and 3510.
 (Normally offered once a year)

 4590.
 Real Time Embedded Systems.
 3. Emphasizes a systems approach to real time embedded systems.
 Students are expected to apply methodical system design practices to designing and implementing a microprocessor-based real time embedded system.
 Students employ a robot-based educational platform to learn the intricacies of real time embedded systems, distributed processing, and fuzzy logic.
 Students learn processor input/output interfacing techniques.
 Students use state-of-the-art design and troubleshooting tools.
-Prerequisites: EE 4390.
+Prerequisite: EE 4390.

 4620.
 Automatic Control Systems.
 3. Feedback control systems analysis and design using frequency domain, time response and state-space methods.
 Routh's criteria, Nyquist criteria and root locus.
 Dominant pole controller design.
 Prerequisite: EE 2220.